lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 printk("STRING_TOKEN = %d\n", STRING_TOKEN);
 ```

 #### Scalar values

-As we've seen in the [basic types section](#basic-types), the macros for scalar types provide initializer lists and can therefore also be assigned to variable length arrays.
+As we've seen in the [basic types section](#basic-types), the macros for scalar types provide initializer lists and can therefore also be assigned to variable-length arrays.
 In addition, a `_LEN` macro is generated, accessible via the `DT_PROP_LEN`:

 ```c
 // cell_array = {10 /* 0xa */, 11 /* 0xb */, 12 /* 0xc */};